 As the Editor-at-Large of Wallpaper* magazine, Henrietta writes about architecture, art and design for a wide range of online and print magazines around the world.
 As well as this, Henrietta has written five books and is passionate about designs that have meaning, rather than being purely decorative.

-Kate Mooney is the Founder and CEO of Houseology.com as well as the Founder of award-winning design consultancy Occa-Design, which specialises in hotel design and leisure projects for global hotel brands.
+Founder of award-winning design consultancy Occa-Design Studio, which specialises in hotel design and leisure projects for global hotel brands.